Estimated reading time: 6 minutes

 I accidentally found an interesting article searching for 2026 fire season forecasts.
 The article is by Western Weather Group, who are a niche weather‑intelligence outfit that, according to their site… “…provides specialized weather forecasting for utilities, grid operators, and industries operating in high-risk weather environments.”

-Drawing on their fire models, WWG sees early signals for a rough 2026 U.S. fire season.
+Drawing on their fire models, WWG sees clear signals for a rough 2026 U.S. fire season.
 Millions of acres have already burned and fire activity is well above the 10‑year average for this time of year.
 Predictions are lighting up big swaths of the West, the High Plains, and parts of the South for above‑normal fire risk through the summer.
-Thanks to stubborn drought, thin snowpack, and a hot, fast spring that dried out grasses and forests ahead of schedule—the stage is set for bigger, harder‑to‑fight fires and long‑distance smoke impacts to health.
+Thanks to stubborn drought, thin snowpack, and a hot, fast spring that dried out grasses and forests ahead of schedule—the stage is set for bigger, harder‑to‑fight fires and long‑distance health impacts from smoke.

-The link between forest fires, deepening drought, and deteriorating air quality makes that case even more urgent—and the long-term drying across the American West shows no sign of reversing this trend.
+The link between forest fires, deepening drought, and deteriorating air quality makes that case even more urgent—and the long-term drying across the American West shows no sign of slowing down.

 2. Wildfires Are Torching State Budgets

 The always excellent High Country News picks up the story at the statehouse.
-States like Oregon are seeing wildfire costs blow past historical budgets, with firefighting and recovery routinely running hundreds of millions over.
+States like Oregon are seeing wildfire costs blow past historical budgets, with firefighting and recovery routinely running hundreds of millions of dollars over budget.
 When the smoke clears, legislatures are calling emergency sessions, raiding rainy-day funds, and pitting fire bills against everything from schools to healthcare.

-What’s striking is how many states still rely on fragile funding sources—general funds, one-off fees, short-term federal help—to cover a problem that is clearly structural.
+What’s striking is how many states still rely on fragile funding sources—general funds, one-off fees, short-term federal help—to cover a problem that is clearly here to stay.
 The article highlights some emerging fixes, including dedicated wildfire accounts and targeted revenue streams to fund prevention and resilience instead of just suppression.

 3. Different Strokes for Smokey Folks

-The figure above from the study tells me that it is difficult to tease out exposure to small particles from forest fire smoke, versus other small particles, like pollution.
+The figure above from the study tells me that it is difficult to tease out exposure to small particles from forest fire smoke, versus other small particles from other sources of pollution.
 The uncertainty bars for the forest fire smoke are big and overlapping with the non-forest fire particulates, so this doesn’t tell me that much about the relative risk between particle types.

 Even if flames never get close, forest fire smoke can travel hundreds and thousands of miles from the fire, quietly degrading the health of people with underlying heart and lung issues.
 That concern dovetails with what we already know about heat stress and cardiovascular strain during extreme weather events—the two hazards often arrive together and compound each other.